-Grade average required for certifying completion of a course is completion of all testing assignments with a
+Grade average required for certifying completion of a course is completion of all testing assignments with a score of no less than 80%.

 Eligibility Requirements

 If state licensure is the student's goal the following must be achieved:

 - Completion with a passing score of an approved EMT Academy - Completion of didactic and clinical assignments - Achieving a passing score with the National Registry of Emergency Medical Technicians, which includes skills-based scenario and a computer-based examination. - Certification by a Local Emergency Medical Services Agency (LEMSA)